matlantin/companion-module-ableton-osc/README.md

 For this module to work, you must install the remote script in Ableton Live:

 1. Download the latest version of [AbletonOSC](https://github.com/ideoforms/AbletonOSC) (Code > Download ZIP).
 2. Extract the `AbletonOSC-master` folder.
 3. Rename the extracted folder to `AbletonOSC`.
 4. Install it following the instructions on Ableton's Installing third-party remote scripts doc, by copying the AbletonOSC folder to:

     Windows: \Users\[username]\Documents\Ableton\User Library\Remote Scripts
     macOS: Macintosh HD/Users/[username]/Music/Ableton/User Library/Remote Scripts

+5. Restart Ableton
-    In Preferences > Link / Tempo / MIDI, under the Control Surface dropdown, select the new "AbletonOSC" option.
+6. In **Preferences** > **Link / Tempo / MIDI**, under the Control Surface dropdown, select the new "AbletonOSC" option.
 Live should display a message saying "AbletonOSC: Listening for OSC on port 11000"

-5. Launch Ableton Live.
-6. Go to **Options** > **Preferences** > **Link Tempo MIDI**.
-7. In the "Control Surface" section, select **AbletonOSC** in one of the dropdown lists.
-8. Verify that the default ports are 11000 (Input) and 11001 (Output).
+7. Verify that the default ports are 11000 (Input) and 11001 (Output).
 If you change them, note them down for Companion configuration.

 ## Configuration in Companion